modesty/pdf2json/readme.md

 After install, run command line:

-> npm test:jest
+> npm test

-It'll build bundles and source maps for both ES Module and CommonJS, output to `./dist` directory, and run Jest test suit defined in `./test/_test_.cjs`.
+`pretest` step builds bundles and source maps for both ES Module and CommonJS, output to `./dist` directory.
+The Jest test suit is defined in `./test/_test_.cjs` with commonJS, test run will also cover `parse-r` and `parse-fd` with ES Modules via command line.

-The default test suits are essential tests for all PRs.
+The default Jest test suits are essential tests for all PRs.
 But it only covers a portion of all testing PDFs, for more broader coverage, run:

 > npm run test:forms